 Quarter-length studio portrait of Edmond S. Burdick with Moustache, Wichita, Kansas, WHS Image #82866 (Detail) is reproduced with permission of the Wisconsin Historical Society Historical Images Collection.
-The Edmond Historical Society & Museum does not hold the copyright for and cannot reproduce, sell or provide copies of this image.
+The Edmond History Museum & Museum does not hold the copyright for and cannot reproduce, sell or provide copies of this image.
 All requests for copies of this image must be directed to the Wisconsin Historical Society.

 The Edmond Sun, August 14, 1891, “A Friend,” article, courtesy of the UCO Archives.”The Normal” refers to the first Territorial Normal School, the site of today’s University of Central Oklahoma’s Old North Tower, with first classes held in 1893.

 Edmond Burdick: Railroad Agent was researched, written and designed by Nina W. Hager, 2011.